-Our review identified four studies evaluating the effect of outpatient palliative care on hospice utilization. ^{12,16,18,22} Three of these, one RCT16 and two cohort studies, ^{18,22} reported a significant association of outpatient palliative care on some element of hospice utilization.
-In contrast, one RCT reported no such relationship.
-12 As noted by the study authors, this lack of association may be attributed to the lack of accurate hospice data at one of the study sites.
+Our review identified seven studies evaluating the effect of outpatient palliative care on hospice utilization. ^{10,12,16,17,19,21,23} Four of these, one secondary analysis 16 of an RCT21 and three cohort studies, ^{17,19,23} reported a significant association of outpatient palliative care on some element of hospice utilization.
+In contrast, three RCTs reported no such relationship for the proportion of patients enrolling, 12 the mean duration of time spent, 21 or number of patients being referred to hospice care.
+10

-In a secondary analysis of data derived from an RCT20, Greer et al. evaluated the effect of early outpatient palliative care on hospice care and found that while there was no significant difference in the rates of referral to hospice, significantly more patients receiving outpatient palliative care were enrolled in hospice at least week before death (60.0% vs. 33.3% for control, p=0.004).
-Similar findings were observed in Scheffey et al., who compared prior outpatient palliative care reported in a cohort of hospice patients diagnosed with mixed terminal illnesses with that reported by a matched group without such prior care.
-This study found that the outpatient palliative care group (n=342) had a significantly longer length of stay in hospice than did the usual care group (n=1,368) (median LOS 24 vs. 15 days, p<0.001).
-Another retrospective cohort study conducted in 435 patients with mixed indications and a life expectancy of less than six months evaluated 140 patients receiving outpatient palliative care and two different groups of patients receiving usual care (n=68 and n=227 respectively).
-In this study, Ciemins et al. reported that a higher proportion of patients receiving outpatient palliative care received hospice referrals (47.2%) compared to those receiving usual care (33.8%) (p=0.003); this finding was particularly pronounced among African American patients, of whom 47.0% receiving outpatient palliative care were referred to hospice compared to 18.8% receiving usual care (p=0.008).
+In a secondary analysis of data derived from an RCT,21 Greer et al. evaluated the effect of early outpatient palliative care on hospice care and found that while there was no significant difference in the rates of referral to hospice, significantly more patients receiving outpatient palliative care were enrolled in hospice at least week before death (60.0% vs. 33.3% for control, p=0.004).16 This study also found that in an analysis of only those patients who were referred to hospice, the mean duration of time spent in hospice care was statistically significant in favor of early palliative care (24.0 vs. 9.5 days, p=0.02).
+Similar findings were observed in Scheffey et al., who compared prior outpatient palliative care reported in a cohort of hospice patients diagnosed with mixed terminal illnesses with that reported by a matched group without such prior care.19 This study found that the outpatient palliative care group (n=342) had a significantly longer length of stay (LOS) in hospice than did the usual care group (n=1,368) (median LOS 24 vs. 15 days, p<0.001).

+A retrospective cohort study conducted in 435 patients with mixed indications and a life expectancy of less than six months evaluated 140 patients receiving outpatient palliative care and two different groups of patients receiving usual care (n=68 and n=227, respectively).23 In this study, Ciemins et al. reported that a higher proportion of patients receiving outpatient palliative care received hospice referrals (47.2%) compared to those receiving usual care (33.8%) (p=0.003); this finding was particularly pronounced among African American patients, of whom 47.0% receiving outpatient palliative care were referred to hospice compared to 18.8% receiving usual care (p=0.008).
+Another retrospective database study evaluating 149 deceased patients who had received home-based palliative care found that significantly more intervention patients enrolled in hospice compared to 537 propensity-matched comparison patients (70% vs. 25%, p<0.0001).17 The median time spent in hospice was also statistically significant in favor of the intervention group (34 vs. 9 days for control, p=0.0003).

-Even though the evidence base suggests target population and timing may drive the heterogeneity we observed, with one16 of two studies of early palliative care in cancer patients versus six^{12,13,18,19,22,25} of seven studies of palliative care in patients with mixed diagnoses showing benefits on health resource utilization, the fact that these two factors are inextricably linked makes it difficult to distinguish their roles from each other.
-As to type of service, independent of target population and timing, all four studies describing specialist palliative care in patients with mixed diagnoses ^{12,13,18,19}showed some improvement in health recourse utilization, while two of three studies describing generalist palliative care in these patients reported such association.^{22,25} However, these contrasts are inconclusive given the limited number of studies.
+Even though the evidence base suggests target population and timing may drive the variability of the observed outcomes, with one16 of two studies of early palliative care in cancer patients versus seven^{12,13,17,19,20,23,26} of eight studies of palliative care in patients with mixed diagnoses showing benefits on health resource utilization, the fact that these two factors are inextricably linked makes it difficult to distinguish their roles from each other.
+An additional RCT evaluating early versus delayed specialist palliative care in advanced cancer patients also evaluated the relative rates of hospital and intensive care unit days, as well as number of patients dying at home, but none of these outcomes were statistically significant.11 health resource utilization, while two of three studies describing generalist palliative care in these patients reported no such association.^{23,26} However, these contrasts are inconclusive given the limited number of studies.